TUTORIAL – How To Make A 360° Panorama

 What Will You Need?

 Here is the most basic list of things you will need to make your panorama.
+You can see what equipment I personally use by checking out what’s in my camera bag!

 Any camera will be able to shoot 360° panoramas.
 If you have the choice between different cameras (your smartphone, a compact camera, a DSLR…) take the one with the widest lens.
 If you have one, I suggest you take your DSLR with its kit lens in order to get the best image quality.
 It is what I used for years and it can result in very good quality panoramas.